 Parking apps are the easiest way to pay for parking in Paris.
 You enter where you are (for example, the Eiffel Tower) and the app shows you parking within a radius of that location, including the number of spaces available and the price of parking.
 You can also reserve a parking space.

-Transport and public transport in Paris
+Public transport and metro in Paris

 Use public transport in Paris to get anywhere.
 You can take the metro, trams, buses, but also RER trains that take you to the more distant parts of Paris and beyond (for example, Disneyland).
-For better orientation I attach a map of the transport in Paris: Map of public transport in Paris
+For better orientation I attach a map of the transport in Paris: Map of public transport in Paris.

 Metro in Paris